confused-Techie/atom-backend/README.md

 ### Developers please read through this whole document again, as it documents large changes in how to contribute.

+To read through an overview and find links for contributors take a look at [the Documentation](/docs/index.md)

+---

 Please note that there should be two versions of this repo.

 * [`pulsar-edit/package-backend`](https://github.com/pulsar-edit/package-backend)